MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05-stream-lab.md

     bash setup.sh
     ```

+    > Ignore any warning messages about future changes and experimental features.

     Wait as the script runs and performs the following actions:

     1. Installs the Azure CLI extensions needed to create resources (*you can ignore any warnings about experimental extensions*)